Why and How: Mastering Masses in Nature Photography

 The Effects of Mass in a Composition

-During our nature photography workshops, we often use the analogy of a Roman scale to analyze if a photograph is well balanced in its masses.
+During my nature photography workshops, I often use the analogy of a Roman scale to analyze if a photograph is well balanced in its masses.

 Of course, as usual, there are exceptions that can be applied to this general rule.
 A small photographic element will not necessarily cause a mass imbalance.

-The arrangement of photographic elements in a composition is important as we have explained in this article.
+The arrangement of photographic elements in a composition is important as I have explained in this article.

 Let us suppose that the center of the scene corresponds to a pressure point.
 If a photographic element with a heavy mass is located to the left of the pressure point, and if a lighter element is located to the right, then an imbalance seems to have occurred.
 This is an optical effect.